 You may have a right to recover money for all of your losses.
 You need to speak to a boating accident lawyer in Los Angeles.
 The Los Angeles personal injury lawyers at Simmrin Law Group understands the complex rules of fault, right-of-way, and liability involved in maritime accidents.

 Our highly respected legal team is dedicated to helping the victims of boating accidents and getting you every penny you deserve.
 Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today with our Los Angeles boating accident attorney.

-Who Is at Fault in a Boating Accident in Los Angeles?
+Who Can Be Held at Fault in a Boating Accident in Los Angeles

 California follows a simple rule for liability: the party that causes the accident is “at fault” and must pay.
-Normally, it will be their insurance policy that pays the claim; however, even an uninsured operator must still pay the full costs.
+Normally, their insurance policy will pay the claim; however, even an uninsured operator must still pay the full costs.

 In many cases, determining fault is straightforward.
 For example:

 - An inattentive or careless operator is almost always at fault.

-- An operator who speeds or breaks the rules of navigation is usually at fault.
+- An operator who speeds or breaks navigation rules is usually at fault.

-- Intoxicated operators are always at fault if their intoxication is what led to the accident.
+- Intoxicated operators are always at fault if their intoxication leads to an accident.

 - A boating company or owner that does not properly maintain equipment or train crew may be at fault.

 - The company that manufactured defective equipment may be at fault.

-- If two or more parties both did something wrong, they may have to share the fault, and both pay part of the costs.
+- If two or more parties both did something wrong, they might have to share the fault, and both pay part of the costs.

 For a free legal consultation with a boating accidents lawyer serving Los Angeles, call (310) 896-2723